ccmim/mi-prediction/README.md

 Please cite the following paper if you use this code:

-[1] Diaz-Pinto A, Attar R, Ravikumar N, Suinesiaputra A, Zhao Y, Levelt E, Dall'Armellina E, Lorenzi M, Gale C P, Gale R P, Plein S and Frangi A F. "Looking at your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data".
+[1] **Diaz-Pinto A**, Attar R, Ravikumar N, Suinesiaputra A, Zhao Y, Levelt E, Dall'Armellina E, Lorenzi M, Gale C P, Gale R P, Plein S and Frangi A F. "Looking at your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data".
 Submitted to Nature Machine Intelligence.
-August 2020. [[PDF]](https://arxiv.org/abs/1907.05345)
+August 2020. [[PDF]](http://www.cistib.org/)